Trapania circinata

 Trapania circinata is a species of sea slug, a dorid nudibranch, a marine gastropod mollusc in the family Goniodorididae.

 Distribution

-This species was first described from the Marshall Islands.
+This species was first described on the Marshall Islands.

 Description

 This goniodorid nudibranch is translucent white in colour.
 The oral tentacles and rhinophores are black and the lateral papillae and gills are translucent with black spots.

 Ecology

 Trapania circinata probably feeds on Entoprocta which often grow on sponges and other living substrata.